 Three Facts About Celiac Disease

 - Celiac disease can develop at any time in a person’s life.

 - Currently, the average age of diagnosis is between ages 40 to 50.

 - Approximately one in 100 people in the U.S. are estimated to have celiac disease, yet only a small percentage of individuals are diagnosed.

 Are You at Risk?

 The main risk factor is having a family member with celiac disease.
-The disease can affect anyone, but it tends to be more common in those with existing autoimmune diseases, such as autoimmune liver disease, type 1 diabetes, rheumatoid arthritis or autoimmune thyroid disease.
+The disease can affect anyone, but it tends to be more common in those with existing autoimmune diseases (e.g., autoimmune liver disease, type 1 diabetes, rheumatoid arthritis and autoimmune thyroid disease).

 Look for any of the following symptoms:

 - Bloating, gas or abdominal pain